Random spanning forests and hyperbolic symmetry: Hyperbolic sigma model representation

-Abusing notation further, we will denote either of the expectations on the right-hand side also by $\q{\cdot}_{\beta,h}$ and we write $\avg{\cdot}_{\beta,h}$ for its normalised version.
+Abusing notation further, we will denote either of the expectations on the right-hand sides of~\eqref{e:H24-horo-ts} and~\eqref{e:H24-horo-t} by $\q{\cdot}_{\beta,h}$, and we will write $\avg{\cdot}_{\beta,h}$ for the normalised versions.
 Before giving the proof of the proposition, which is essentially standard, we collect some resulting identities that will be used later.

 \begin{corollary} For all $\V{\beta}$ and $\V{h}$ as in Proposition~\ref{prop:H24-horo},